|

 This Christmas, let go of perfection, embrace what truly matters, and remind yourself: you are enough.
 “Stories are the way we understand our world.”
 This simple idea lies at the heart of narrative therapy.
 It’s a therapeutic approach that empowers individuals to separate themselves from their problems, understand the stories they live by, and ultimately, rewrite these narratives to shape their lives in a more positive direction.
 In this blog, we’ll dive into what narrative therapy is, how it works, and how it can help people redefine their experiences and identities.
 What is Narrative Therapy Narrative therapy is a collaborative, non-pathologizing form of counseling developed in the 1980s by Michael White and David Epston.
 It is based on the idea that we all create stories about our lives—stories that shape how we view ourselves, our relationships, and the world around us.
 These narratives can be empowering and positive, but they can also be limiting or even harmful, especially when they center on problems, failures, or negative experiences.
 The key insight of narrative therapy is that the problem is the problem—not the person.
 In other words, our problems do not define us; they are simply elements of our life story.
 By externalizing these problems and exploring alternative narratives, we can gain a sense of agency and transform our relationship with the challenges we face.
 Core Principles of Narrative Therapy 1.
 Externalization: One of the foundational techniques of narrative therapy is externalizing the problem.
 Instead of seeing the problem as an inherent part of who we are, narrative therapy encourages us to view it as something separate.
 For example, rather than saying, "I am anxious," one might say, "Anxiety is something that affects me."
 This shift helps to reduce feelings of shame and self-blame, making it easier to explore and address the issue.
 2. Exploring the Narrative: Narrative therapy invites clients to explore the stories they tell about themselves.
 What are the dominant narratives in their lives?
 Are they stories of resilience, failure, love, or fear?
 Through this exploration, clients begin to identify which narratives have been helpful and which have been limiting.
 3. Identifying Unique Outcomes: During therapy, clients are encouraged to identify moments in their lives when they have successfully resisted or overcome a problem.
 These are known as "unique outcomes"—instances that don’t fit the dominant problem-saturated narrative.
 Recognizing these moments can help clients build a richer, more empowering story about who they are and what they are capable of.
 4. Re-authoring: In narrative therapy, clients have the opportunity to “re-author” their lives by creating new, more positive narratives.
 This process involves identifying values, strengths, and skills that support the new story, helping clients to see themselves in a different light and to develop a sense of hope and possibility.
 5. Collaborative Approach: Narrative therapy is a collaborative process where the therapist and client work together as equals.
 The therapist is not seen as the “expert” who has all the answers.
 Instead, they serve as a guide, helping clients explore and reshape their stories in a way that feels authentic and meaningful to them.
 How Does Narrative Therapy Work in Practice? |

 AuthorVictoria is a Registered Clinical Counsellor.
-She primarily works with families, youth and parents and women wanting to do self-work.
+She primarily works adults wanting to do self-work.
 Archives

 Categories |